splashwizard/FastTrak/notes.md

 -- fix pagination on front end inventory
 -- add the new header with the call and email to all the pages -- facebook messenger chat integrated
+-- integrate Roles
+-- change the ViewVehicle and EditVehicle(Delete and Fetch) to redux actions and reducers